 Additionally, with the onset of winter approaching, a critical decision had to

 be made in regards to the design of the bridge deck.
 ISL designed the bridge girders to take both a concrete deck slab and a temporary wood deck that could handle traffic loads until the weather was conducive to constructing a concrete deck.
 In three months, ISL was able to complete repairs and on December 20, 2013 the Elbow River Bridge was opened.

 Pier, Girder and new bridge span construction was carefully orchestrated to ensure there would be limited scheduling construction conflicts.

-The flood waters created a new path for the Elbow River, which required numerous design decisions regarding how to repair the bridge.
-Rather than re-direct the river to its normal course, ISL designed the piers and abutments to accommodate the new river flow and strategically located the new abutment behind upstream rock outcropping to protect the bridge and ensure it could withstand a future flood of similar intensity.
+Rather than re-directing the river back to its normal course, ISL designed the piers and abutments to accommodate the new river flow, and strategically locate the new abutment behind upstream rock outcropping that would protect the bridge and ensure it would withstand a flood of similar intensity.